A Guide to Leverage Trading – Tips and Strategies

 Know Your ABCs

 Where should I start?
 Learning about technical analysis is a safe bet.
 Understanding technical analysis will certainly help you understand the market.
-Ultimately, it will mitigate your risks when leverage trading.
+Ultimately, it will mitigate your risks when leveraging trading.

 Get the Right Tools